makrai/notes/jackendoff90-sem-struct.md

   * Intransitive _smoke_, "give off smoke," has a highly specialized causative,
   * Fodor (1981): _paint_ is more specific than "cause to become covered with p"
-    * one is not painting the brush that one dips in the paint in order to paint the wall, even though the brush does become covered with paint.
-The
+    * one is not painting the brush that one dips in the paint in order to paint the wall, even though the brush does become covered with paint

 # Part III Mostly on the Problem of Correspondence